near/docs/docs/videos/live-app-review.md

 > **Dropping tokens to users in the traditional Web2 way!**
 >
 > - One of the issues with Social Tokens is that they start with zero value.
 A creator, artist or community might want to drop a bunch of tokens to their fans but the audience has (1) no crypto to pay for fees (2) no wallet (3) no concept of crypto or blockchain; prior to the drop.
-> - We do a demo of creating a "guest" named account for an app where the gas fees are sponsored by a special app account called "guests.APP_NAME.near".
+> - We do a demo of creating a "guest" named account for an app where the gas fees are sponsored by a special app account called `guests.APP_NAME.near`.
 > - The guest account doesn't exist (sometimes called a virtual or contract account) until the user decides to swap their tokens and upgrade to a real account.
-Until then their name is reserved because only the app is able to create "USERNAME.APP_NAME.near".
+Until then their name is reserved because only the app is able to create `USERNAME.APP_NAME.near`.
 > - This has many advantages for user onboarding, where users can use the app immediately and later can be upgraded to a full account.

 ## Ep. # 14 - Social Token Drops